Highly Specialist Nurses and Therapists work together as an integrated team at Derwen College.

 Many of our therapy services are integrated throughout various aspects of college life, including care, work and the social settings, to ensure students needs are met.
 Individual therapy sessions, e.g. hydrotherapy, are also available dependent upon funding.

-Students who have specific care needs will be assessed by the Nursing Team and the Therapy Team.
+Nursing Team and Therapy Team will assess students who have specific care needs.
 Support Practitioners work with both parents and professionals to ensure that students have the correct equipment and support while at College.

 Our team uses the universal, targeted and specialist model to deliver a service which is based on your individual needs.